KHEngineering/RoboRio/vision/cameratest.md

 The purpose of this test is to help determine which approach is best suitable to a team depending on their needs.

 ## 1.1 Background information
-The purpose of this study is to understand the performance differences between different embedded devices and determine if there is a clear advantage in using one over the next for FRC.
+In this study we wish to understand the performance differences between different embedded devices and determine if there is a clear advantage in using one over the next for FRC.
 We will be studying the total time it takes to process images on each target.

 In general the time to process a frame is comprised of: